-Complainants are encouraged to seek medical assistance in cases of sexual assault.
-Upon request, campus police will provide transportation to Mercy Hospital, designated as one of the city's rape treatment centers.
-This hospital is equipped to perform the Sexual Assault Forensics Exam (SAFE) and provide victim services.
-It is important to preserve evidence for proof of a criminal offense if charges may be filed.
+Complainants are encouraged to seek medical assistance in cases of physical or sexual assault.
+Upon request, campus police will provide transportation to Mercy Medical Center, designated as one of the city's rape treatment centers.
+Mercy Medical Center has trained nurses who perform the Sexual Assault Forensics Exam (SAFE) and will provide victim services, including treatment of injuries and steps to address concerns of pregnancy (if applicable) and/or sexually transmitted infections.
+An on-call University staff member may also accompany and assist a student at the hospital.